 If they don’t know what warning signs to look for, they can’t be proactive.

-A mature SOC solution isn’t cheap.
+A mature security solution isn’t cheap.
 It shouldn’t be.
 The security of your company’s data, and your clients’ data, isn’t something to tackle on a budget.

 In order to proactively seek threats, a Security Operations Center can’t wait around for an alert.
 This means they need to monitor your normal traffic patterns, and understand the context of your company’s unique data fingerprint.